ayumi-cloud/ga4/README.md

 >
 > Google Analytics allows Magecart scripts or payment card skimmer attacks and allows CSP rules to be easily bypassed via `connect-src`
 >
+> "We were recently notified of this activity and immediately suspended the offending accounts for violating our terms of service," a Google spokesperson has publicity said.
+"When we find unauthorized use of Google Analytics, we take action." - Google confirming the attack in the wild and not just a proof of concept!
+>
 > Our focus is to develop the Summer CMS Analytics module instead, which is more secure and isn't affected by this attack method.
 >
 > Also the Summer CMS Analytics module is not blocked by adblockers and browsers allowing for a much bigger and better data set to be captured by the Webmaster!